Carton Flow Rack

 Carton flow storage racks, also called “span track,” accommodate high-volume order picking and reduce the need for operator activity.
 Similar to gravity flow pallet systems, carton flow systems use gravity to “flow” cartons and boxes down rollers.
 These rollers are made of metal or a combination of metal and plastic.
 They’re usually found in “flowing” warehouses that have a high volume of products being moved and picked daily.
 Carton flow systems and conveyors provide maximum visibility and order accuracy when used in combination.

 Carton flow will help you increase productivity on the line, create a safer warehouse, and maximize space.
 With a First-In/First-Out product rotation, carton flow storage racking is commonly found in warehouses with high volume order picking.
-These gravity driven systems are loaded from the back side and the product (boxes or cartons) flow to the front of the rack system for pick and packing.
+These gravity driven systems are loaded from the back side and the product (boxes or cartons) flow to the front of the rack system for picking and packing.
 These products typically include split case and piece picking products such as candy, small parts or small boxes.
-Carton flow or span-track rack storage systems can be built custom to match your SKUs.
+Carton flow or span track rack storage systems can be built custom to match your SKUs.

 With adjustable shelf levels and multiple roller options, a “pickologist” is a must when planning your warehouse design.
 Our pickologists specialize in analyzing the application and finding the best solution.
 Are you a beer distributor or brewer looking to optimize your warehouse storage, improve efficiency and create a more ergonomic warehouse?
 See our Keg Storage webpage.